 - To conduct research that will enable greater understanding of coastal ecosystems and to disseminate this information through scientific publications and conferences and meetings.

-- To provide research and educational opportunities to students wishing to pursue educational interests or careers in coastal studies.
+- To provide research and educational opportunities to students and others wishing to pursue educational interests or careers in coastal studies.

 - To support marine mammal and sea turtle stranding programs which respond to stranded marine mammals and turtles with the goal of rehabilitating these animals for release back to the wild.